raspibolt/raspibolt/guide/lightning/channel-backup.md

 By default, LND saves the SCB file here: `~/.lnd/data/chain/bitcoin/mainnet/channel.backup`.
 Ensure that the `lnd.conf` does not contain the `backupfilepath` option that modifies the backup location (as was used in a previous version of the RaspiBolt v3).

 * With the "admin" user, check that your `lnd.conf` file does not contain this line.
-If so, delete it or comment it out and restart LND.
+If so, delete it or comment it out.

   ```sh
   $ sudo nano /data/lnd/lnd.conf